 Josephine was a great character to play as she was very different to the other parts I had previously played.
 Josephine was a mysterious person and seemed to know everything that went on within her odd family.
-Most of my scenes were with either Glenn Close or Max Irons which was just an amazing privilege as they are incredible actor/actress and such lovely people.
+Most of my scenes were with either Glenn Close or Max Irons which was just an amazing privilege as they are both an incredible actor and actress and such lovely people.

 Was it a lengthy auditioning process for the role?

 As auditions go it wasn’t too bad, but the day of the recall it happened to be on the same day that my family and I had flown back from America.
 While I was asleep on the sofa my mum woke me up and told me the good news but if we were going to make the recall we had to leave straight away and of course I wanted to go because I really wanted the part, luckily it paid off when they offered me the role a week later.

 How long did you have to be on set for?

 I think it was about four weeks filming for Crooked House.
 The places we filmed in were stunning.
 They were huge houses with gorgeous grounds and surroundings.

 Where did you film A Christmas Prince and was it a fun role?